Tanto1912/marketplace/AI_RULES.md

 ### 3. HTTP Requests
 - Axios ONLY for API calls
-- All API calls must go through the configured `api.ts` instance
+- All API calls must go through configured `api.js` instance
 - NO fetch() directly - use the axios wrapper

 ### 4. Forms